hydroGR/evalhyd/__source/cli/subcommands/evalhyd_evald.rst

    .. important::

-      The CSV file must feature as many lines as there are masking conditions [shape: (subsets,)].
+      The CSV file must feature as many lines as there are prediction series, and as many columns as there are masking conditions [shape: (series, subsets)].

    .. seealso:: :doc:`../../functionalities/conditional-masking`